 These pillars are intrinsically connected and mutually reinforcing.
 For example, the decommissioning of fossil fuel plants creates the need for replacement capacity and increases appetite for public and private participation in funding grid-based and distributed renewable generation and storage.
 Conversely, the strong deployment and lower cost of renewable assets emboldens countries to take more decisive action in phasing out high-emitting fossil fuel plants.
 What’s more, we look to lock in the economic benefits of equitable energy transition projects across all three pillars by investing in energy consumption and livelihoods at project sites and creating jobs up and down the energy value chain.

 How is GEAPP funded and how does it raise capital?

-GEAPP launched at COP26 with a $10B+ platform.
-We received $1.5 billion from our 3 anchor partners, philanthropic organizations the IKEA Foundation, The Rockefeller Foundation and the Bezos Earth Fund, as well as $8 billion from our eight investment partners, the African Development Bank Group, the Asian Development Bank, the European Investment Bank, the Inter-American Development Bank, the International Finance Corporation, the British International Investment, the US International Development Finance Corporation, and the World Bank.
+GEAPP launched at COP26 with aligned investments of $10B+.
+Including a commitment of up to $1.5 billion from our 3 anchor partners: IKEA Foundation, The Rockefeller Foundation and the Bezos Earth Fund, as well as nearly $9 billion in aligned investments from our eight investment partners, the African Development Bank Group, the Asian Development Bank, the European Investment Bank, the Inter-American Development Bank, the International Finance Corporation, the British International Investment, the U.S. International Development Finance Corporation, and the World Bank.

-We intend to continue raising capital and growing funds by leveraging development finance institutions (DFIs) , multilateral development banks (MDBs) and our commercial channels, and through greater commercial capital flows, removal of cost and regulatory barriers, and activation of carbon markets.
+To help the world achieve a more rapid and equitable transition we will continue raising capital and growing funds together with mission aligned donors, development finance institutions (DFIs) , multilateral development banks (MDBs) and commercial channels, and through greater commercial capital flows, including the removal of cost and regulatory barriers, and the activation of carbon markets.

 What is the Call for Country Partnerships (CCP) and what is Expression of Vision (EV)?